cockroachlabs/open-sourced-interview-process/README.md

 - You will leave with a thorough understanding of the interview process at Cockroach Labs, along with visibility into real questions from our onsite interviews.
 Our recruiters will be happy to confirm which of these questions will be presented during the onsite interview.

-- Please note, around 10% of each interview is spent on a curve-ball question that we do not include in the exercises below.
+- Please note, around 10-20% of each interview is spent on a curve-ball question that we do not include in the exercises.
 While you can come prepared for a majority of the interview, we also like to see how you think on your feet.

 **For Recruiters:**

 - Leverage the Cockroach Labs interview process and questions for your company’s hiring process.
-If you would like access to the curveball questions, please reach out direct to recruiting@cockroachlabs.com, and we will be happy to share them with you.
+If you would like access to the curveball questions or rubrics, please reach out direct to recruiting@cockroachlabs.com, and we will be happy to share them with you.

 - Contributions to the Cockroach Labs Interview Process are welcomed and encouraged!
 Please see Contributing to the Interview Process Guide below.